 About me

-I work face to face and can also offer zoom online consultations if you prefer.
+I work face to face and can also offer zoom online consultations if you prefer

 I have experience working with anxiety.
 I have an understanding of the biology of stress which you might find helpful, knowing your anxiety is natural, and shared by others.

-I can incorporate Buddhist ideas and mindfulness in to much of my work, I am not a Buddhist and welcome anyone from any faith.
+I incorporate Buddhist ideas and mindfulness in to much of my work, I am not a Buddhist and welcome anyone from any faith.

 I offer Mindfulness workshops for 4-6 people, these can be an introduction to Mindfulness, Mindful eating, or understanding stress and anxiety or bespoke for your friends, business or employees.